 I had fully expected to find Paris a living, breathing cliche.
 I mean, how moving could the Eiffel Tower be?
 I had watched enough romantic comedies to believe the city itself would be a boiled down version of the city of love.
 My first trip to France showed me how little I really knew about Parisian culture, or how seriously the French take their aesthetics.
-In fact, Paris showed me that maximalism– in all its needless ornateness was truly about the expression of culture and enjoyment of beauty for nothing but beauty itself.
+In fact, Paris showed me that maximalism—in all its needless ornateness—was truly about the expression of culture and enjoyment of beauty for nothing but beauty itself.
 This is why Paris became the most romantic city in the world.
-Not because people fall in love there, or go there to get engaged, but because it begs you to stop and indulge in simple pleasures– from the art, architecture, music, food, fashion.
+Not because people fall in love there, or go there to get engaged, but because it begs you to stop and indulge in simple pleasures—from the art to the architecture to the music to the food to the fashion.
 Paris is the city of pleasure.

 Dim the lights!
 Change your light bulbs to no greater than 40 watts and use candles to light your space.
 Be sure to avoid daylight bulbs as they bring a blue tint that can be harsh and jarring.
 We want a nice warm glow!
 When selecting candles, pick a scent that brings back memories of travel or a happy, romantic time in your life.
 For me, I go for earthier, musky scents.

 Anything we missed?
 How do you bring the feeling of your favorite city or destination home with you?

 Thank you for being here.
 For being open to enjoying life’s simple pleasures and looking inward to understand yourself, your neighbors, and your fellow humans!
 I’m looking forward to chatting with you.